abhiramelf/taski/README.md

 Once the development server is running, you can:

 - View the task list on the main page
-- Use the navbar to navigate (if implemented)
 - Add new tasks via the interface

 ## Development